What Is X Times The Square Root Of X

 Multivariate Functions

 We can also consider multivariate functions that involve terms like x√x.
-For example, f(x, y) = x√x + y√y.
+To give you an idea, f(x, y) = x√x + y√y.

 Applications in Differential Equations

 Expressions involving x√x can arise in the solutions of certain differential equations.
-These solutions might model physical phenomena where the rate of change is related to a power of the variable.
+These solutions might model physical phenomena where the rate of change is related to a power of the variable And that's really what it comes down to..

 Examples with Different Values of x